Bondi Cigars

-Bondi Cigars is an Australian Blues and Roots band.
+Bondi Cigars are an Australian blues and roots band.
 Their album Down in the Valley was nominated for a 2002 ARIA Award for Best Blues & Roots Album.

 Bondi Cigars were formed in Sydney in 1989 by Shane Pacey, Alan Britton, Les Karski and Ace Follington.
 Over time only Pacey and Britton remain from the original lineup.
 Many members have come and gone before settling on the current lineup.